 Not sure about you, but we always have leftovers after Thanksgiving (we prepare WAYYY too much food).
-Other than making sure there are plenty of tupperware dishes for guests to take home leftovers, I also think it’s great to have a few recipes in mind for the next week to use up all the leftovers.
+Other than making sure there are plenty of tupperware dishes for guests to take home leftovers, I also think it’s great to have a few recipes in mind for the next week to use up all the leftovers (like Turkey Tetrazzini or Creamy Turkey and Noodles).
 Of course, you can freeze a lot of the meat but in case you want to use, this creamy Vegetable Turkey Soup is perfect.
 It’s flavorful and tastes a lot like a Turkey Noodle Soup, which is perfect to enjoy with the cooler weather. 🙂

 Rotini, turkey, carrots and celery!

 We’re always sucker for a good soup recipe, so we were glad we found another keeper that could be used with turkey (or chicken or ham, really).
 We hope you like it!

 For more hearty soups, check out:

 - 5 medium carrots chopped

 - 1 tsp dried thyme